fadillarizalul/capstone-dicoding-sbuah/README.md

 # capstone-dicoding-sbuah
 sBuah is a website application to classify an image of fruit.
 With this application, user can detect whether the fruit is Fresh or Rotten.
-By using Machine Learning algorithm, the model results an accuracy of about 97%.
+By using Machine Learning algorithm, the model results an accuracy of about more than 97%.
 Model then deployed using Flask on Heroku App.
 The aim of this project is to reduce fruit waste and largerly food waste that contributes to Climate Change, especially in Indonesia.

 ## Getting Started